Skip to main content

 Care tips for the pink princess philodendron

-Since this is a more rare plant, it’s imperative to fully understand its needs before you even bring it into your home.
+Since this is a rarer plant, it’s imperative to fully understand its needs before you even bring it into your home.
 Not only will it cost you more money to replace this rare plant, but it will be harder to find a replacement since they can be difficult to find.
+If you’ve grown other types of philodendron, you shouldn’t find pink princesses too tricky to grow!

 Water